urbit/docs/docs/talk/architecture.md

 A `channel` is publicly readable and writable, with a blacklist for banishing.
 A `village` is privately readable and writable, with a whitelist for inviting.
 A `journal` is publicly readable and privately writable, with a whitelist for authors.
 A `mailbox` is readable by its owner and publicly writable, with a blacklist for blocking.

 ### Federation

 One of the primary aspects of Urbit is its decentralized nature.
-The broker can happily make use of that by federating circles.
-That is, hosting them on multiple ships simultaneously.
+To make full use of that, the broker can federate circles.
+That is, circles can be hosted on multiple ships simultaneously.
 They share all messages, presence and configuration, regardless of where that data or change originated.
 This can help spread heavy load across multiple ships, makes circles easier to access, and allows for fallback in case one of the hosts goes offline.

+The `fed` configuration attribute is used to determine which ships are allowed to federate a circle, and keep track of the ones that are currently doing so.

+### General use

+Upon initial startup, the broker creates a default story, a mailbox named `porch`.
+(This name is different for stars and galaxies.)
+This mailbox is the primary target for anyone and anything that wants to reach its owner.
+Applications can use it to send notifications and other information to the user (the broker itself does this as well), and users can use it to direct-message others.

+Talk reader applications are encouraged to use the default mailbox as the primary messaging hub.
+This way, users can easily switch between different applications without "losing" their subscriptions, message backlog, etc.

+As an example, the "official" talk reader operates like this, serving as an interface for reading from and managing the user's mailbox.
+Local stories are subscribed to through the `porch`, which ends up containing all messages the user receives.

 ## Interfaces for applications